Before you start treatment

 If you know your skin is sensitive, consider taking an anti-histamine medication on the day of your treatment as the swelling and redness which will occur after treatment is a reaction to the production of histamine in your body.

 Consider taking a non-prescription pain reliever 30 minutes prior to your appointment as this may make treatment more comfortable.
 Also consider applying topical anaesthetic creams that are available with or without a prescription to the area to be treated.
-They should be applied an hour before treatment and should NOT be applied to a large area.
+For more information about this, ask your doctor.
+Newton’s Pharmacy, a compounding chemist in Sydney, can assist in making both prescription or over-the-counter numbing creams for you.
+They should be applied 30 minutes to 1 hour before treatment and should NOT be applied to a large area.

 Do not wear makeup if your face is being treated or wear deodorant if your underarms are being treated as they will need to be thoroughly removed and this may affect the time available for your treatment.